krypted/TheHistoryOfComputingPodcast/Books.md

 5. Hennigh, O., Narasimhan, S., Nabian, M. A., Subramaniam, A., Tangsali, K., Fang, Z., ... & Choudhry, S. (2021, June).
 NVIDIA SimNet™: An AI-accelerated multi-physics simulation framework.
 In International Conference on Computational Science (pp. 447-461).
 Springer, Cham.
 6. Jia, Z., Maggioni, M., Staiger, B., & Scarpazza, D. P. (2018).
 Dissecting the NVIDIA volta GPU architecture via microbenchmarking. arXiv preprint arXiv:1804.06826.
 7. Mittal, S. (2019).
 A Survey on optimized implementation of deep learning models on the NVIDIA Jetson platform.
 Journal of Systems Architecture, 97, 428-442.

+# Special Thanks

+A special thanks goes out to the good people at the Computer History Museum ( https://computerhistory.org ) and the Charles Babbage Institute at the University of Minnesota ( https://cse.umn.edu/cbi ) for making various works including oral histories, scanned representations of works, etc publicly accessible.
+Additionally, a special thanks to the Internet Engineering Task Force for retaining all old internet standards for transparency and to preserve the history of protocols as they evolved.
+The above resources have been critical for first and second source verification of facts.